Tim White (gridiron football): Hamilton Tiger-Cats

 White signed with the Hamilton Tiger-Cats on March 12, 2021.
 After missing week 1, he made his CFL debut on August 14, 2021, where he had four receptions for 28 yards against the Saskatchewan Roughriders.
 In his third game, he scored his first touchdown in the Labour Day Classic against the Toronto Argonauts on a 57-yard pass from Dane Evans.
 White finished the regular season having played in 13 of 14 regular season games in the shortened 2021 season where he had 56 receptions for 774 yards and two touchdowns.
 He also made his post-season debut where he recorded seven receptions for 90 yards in two games as the team advanced to the 108th Grey Cup.
 In his first Grey Cup game, White had four receptions for 33 yards, one carry for four yards, and two kickoff returns for zero yards, as the Tiger-Cats lost to the Winnipeg Blue Bombers in overtime.
 He was named a CFL East All-Star at the end of the season.

 In 2022, White had a dominant season as he led the league with 94 receptions and finished fourth with 1265 receiving yards along with eight touchdowns.
 In 17 regular season games played, he also rushed nine times for 60 yards and had 14 kickoff returns for 311 yards.
 Thereafter, he was named a CFL All-Star for the first time in his career.
 In the playoffs, he had eight catches for 142 yards, but the Montreal Alouettes defeated the Tiger-Cats in the East Final.

 In the 2023 season, White led the CFL with 1,269 receiving yards on just 75 catches as he again scored eight receiving touchdowns.
 On November 8, 2023, White was named a CFL All-Star for the second consecutive season.
 As a pending free agent in the following off-season, White was reportedly asking for $300,000 per year for a new contract.
 On February 20, 2024, it was announced that White had signed a new two-year contract with the Tiger-Cats.

+As a pending free agent, White was granted an early release on January 26, 2026.

+Winnipeg Blue Bombers

+On January 28, 2026, it was announced that White had signed a one-year contract with the Winnipeg Blue Bombers.